jontesek/python-master/entry-task/README.md

 3. "file_no_update" ...
 JSON file, but with no update (useful for tests).

 The constructor checks validity of the entered read modes and if rates file exists (if it's entered).

+This way the solution can be used to serve far more than 1000 requests/month.
+Of course, a better solution than simple text file would be necessary in a real world scenario (i.e. Redis or other in-memory storage), but this is out of the scope of this assignment.

 ## Tests
 Tests can be performed by running `cc_test.py`.